OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:14

-> I have rejoiced in the way of Your testimonies,
+> I have found joy in the way of Your testimonies,
 > As much as in all riches.

 ## Psalm 119:15